hpi-swa-teaching/live-programming-systems/projects/coral/analysisPlan.md

 **Emergence Phase**

-The emergence phase in Coral starts when the node network was modified and ends when the changes a visible in the viewport.
-As this is done using pure OpenGL, the emergence phase is typically one frame (20 ms at 50 Hz) long.
+The emergence phase in Coral starts when the node network was modified and ends when the changes are visible in the viewport.
+As this is done using pure OpenGL, the emergence phase is typically one frame (20 ms at 50 Hz).

 *P. Rein and S. Lehmann and Toni & R. Hirschfeld How Live Are Live Programming Systems?: Benchmarking the Response Times of Live Programming Environments Proceedings of the Programming Experience Workshop (PX/16) 2016, ACM, 2016, 1-8*